WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

    identifier[^batch_tag_example]. **Note**: the batched update DAG may need to be augmented in order to reference data from an existing table, similar to
    #3415.
-4. Delete the temporary table
+4. Delete the temporary table.

 For local testing, a small sample of the Rekognition data could be made available in the local S3 server